 The academic coursework is grounded in practice and is complemented by a concurrent nine-month internship in a local urban education policy setting.
 The program draws heavily on the urban education policy expertise of the Brown-based Annenberg Institute for School Reform.
 Collaborations with the Watson Institute for International and Public Affairs and other academic departments at Brown augment the practical and interdisciplinary aspects of the program.

 A.M.: The program will be one year (twelve months) long and will consist of nine courses: seven required core courses, including a nine-month policy internship that counts as one course and serves as a key feature of the program, and two elective courses.
 Required courses are in the areas of quantitative research methods and data analysis; education policy analysis; urban politics and urban education policy; economics of education; education systems and structures; qualitative research methods; and the nine-month internship.
 The elective component of the curriculum will allow students either to gain a greater depth of training in a core area or to broaden their graduate experience by seeking coursework in areas that are related to, but not directly covered by, core courses in the program.

 Admission requirements: A personal statement not to exceed two to four double spaced typewritten pages in length that connects to one's perspective, interests and/or experience on urban educational and social issues, three letters of recommendation, and transcripts from all post-secondary institutions of attendance.
 Interviews may be necessary when additional information is needed.
 Prior professional experience or coursework in education is not required.

 GRE Subject: Not required

-Application deadline: January 14, 2013 for Financial Aid and March 15, 2013 for all other applications
+Application deadline: January 15 to be considered for merit scholarship awards and March 15 for all other applications.